TedHusted/awake/awake.md/awake.md

 Adrian nods his head.
 “Sure thing.”

-“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite,  “‘Senior Analyst for the Artificial Cognition Research Unit’ at OASA?”
+“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite, ‘’Senior Analyst for the Artificial Cognition Research Unit’ at OASA?”

 Joanna resisted the temptation to say, ‘If I told you, I’d have to kill you.’

-“OASA is constantly balancing innovation with oversight,” Joanna says.
+“OASA is constantly balancing innovation with oversight,” Joanna does say.
 “We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.

 “My focus is inter-agency, cross-domain analysis with topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
 We use Cognitive AI to improve problem solving, decision making, and communication.”
 Joanne started to feel like a brochure.